Jaage/CSIS-294-Java-DSA/Lab2/Readme.md

-This applicatoin is an interactive game where a user enters the merkle root of 4 words, and then must enter the 4 words one at a time while a Merkle and Rogue thread simlutaneously attempt to grab the words.
+This application is an interactive game where a user enters the merkle root of 4 words, and then must enter the 4 words one at a time while a Merkle and Rogue thread simlutaneously attempt to grab the words.
 If the rogue thread grabs a word, the player receives a strike.
 3 Strikes and you lose.
 Once the merkle thread grabs four words the program will check to see if the merkle root created by the 4 words matches the merkle root provided at the start.